arduino-libraries/Arduino_MKRIoTCarrier/docs/readme.md

 You can control them by using `Relay1 `and `Relay2`

-Swap to the NormallyOpen (NO) circuit from the relay
+Swap to the NormallyOpen (NO) circuit of the relay
 ```cpp
 RelayX.open()
 ```
-Swap to the NormallyClosed (NC) circuit from the relay, default mode on power off
+Swap to the NormallyClosed (NC) circuit of the relay, default mode on power off
 ```cpp
 RelayX.close()
 ```